HarshDekate/code-snippets/README.md

-Here's a template for your README.md file:

----

 # Code Snippets Web Application

 This web application allows users to submit code snippets along with relevant information and view them in a tabular format.
 Users can provide their username, preferred code language, standard input, and the source code.
 The application is built using Express.js for the backend and React.js for the frontend.